-Learning outcomes To demonstrate knowledge and application of concepts, theories, and evidence in six core domains of psychology: individual differences, biological, cognitive, developmental, and social psychology, and conceptual and historical issues in psychology.
-To integrate knowledge from different fields of psychology and cognate areas.
-To explain the practical applications of psychological theory and research.
-To use evidence-based reasoning to argue and critically evaluate a claim.
-To demonstrate and apply practical research skills in relation to data collection, data management and analysis using a broad variety of quantitative and qualitative methods.
-To critically evaluate the design and conduct of psychological research.
-To identify, discuss and address issues concerning ethics in research and professional practice.
-To plan, implement, analyse, and independently write up a substantial research project.
-To demonstrate a range of skills relevant to professional psychology, such as interview skills, listening skills, psychometric testing, conducting focus groups etc, and to plan for personal and professional development.
-To demonstrate transferable skills including, teamwork, independent work, concise 10 written and oral communication, organisational skills, the use of IT skills to write, present and visualise information.
-To demonstrate reflectiveness and self-awareness, drawing on both psychological literature and personal learning experience.
+Learning outcomes 1 To demonstrate knowledge and application of concepts, theories, and evidence in six core domains of psychology: individual differences, biological, cognitive, developmental, and social psychology, and conceptual and historical issues in psychology.
+2 To integrate knowledge from different fields of psychology and cognate areas.
+3 To explain the practical applications of psychological theory and research.
+4 To use evidence-based reasoning to argue and critically evaluate a claim.
+5 To demonstrate and apply practical research skills in relation to data collection data management and analysis using a broad variety of quantitative and qualitat methods.
+6 To explain the use of a range of neuroscience methods and use basic scientific programming skills 7 To critically evaluate the design and conduct of psychological research.
+8 To identify, discuss and address issues concerning ethics in research and professional practice.
+9 To plan, implement, analyse, and independently write up a substantial research project.

+- To demonstrate a range of skills relevant to professional psychology, such as - interview skills, listening skills, psychometric testing, conducting focus groups etc, and to plan for personal and professional development. - To demonstrate transferable skills including, teamwork, independent work, concise written and oral communication, organisational skills, the use of IT skills to write, present and visualise information. - To demonstrate reflectiveness and self-awareness, drawing on both psychological literature and personal learning experience.